 - 1 cup whole wheat flour

 - 1 teaspoon vanilla extract

 - optional: ½ cup walnuts, shelled and chopped

 - Pre heat oven 350°F and grease a bread pan (9x5x3)

 - Sift dry ingredients together: flours, baking soda, and salt

-- Cream butter and sugar until light.
+- In a large bowl or standing mixer, cream butter and sugar until light.
 Add eggs and beat until combined.

 - Add the dry ingredients, in two parts, to the creamed mixture